arethetypeswrong/arethetypeswrong.github.io/packages/cli/test/snapshots/vue@3.3.4.tgz --entrypoints vue.md

 🥴 Import found in a type declaration file failed to resolve.
 Either this indicates that runtime resolution errors will occur, or (more likely) the types misrepresent the contents of the JavaScript files. https://github.com/arethetypeswrong/arethetypeswrong.github.io/blob/main/docs/problems/InternalResolutionError.md

-'../jsx' failed to resolve for entrypoint 'vue' using node16-esm with conditions 'import', 'types', 'node' from declaration '/node_modules/vue/dist/vue.d.mts': Module name '../jsx' was not resolved.
+  '../jsx' failed to resolve using node16-esm from '/node_modules/vue/dist/vue.d.mts'

 ┌───────────────────┬────────────────────────────────────────┐